smscommunity/sms-guide/_general/info/il/rules.md

     6. **Position Store/Load (DPad Functions)** is allowed specifically outside the part of the level being timed – usually to set up a starting position.
     7. **Fix Manta Splitting** is required for Sirena 1.

 3. **Timer**: all times must be provided by the **Shine Get Timer** (SGT) practice code, version 2 or later (from Oct 2019), or the **Quarter Frame Timer** (QFT) practice code, *with one exception:* You don't need either practice code when using vanilla IGT (like for Pianta 6), you just need the Never Pause IGT practice code.
+QFT takes priority if both are enabled.
 Consult example videos to see where time starts and ends for a given level.
     1. **Retimes may be requested** by typing `/ticket create` in the SMS discord.
 The included video must be somewhat cropped (i.e. <5 mins long).
 Examples of common retime situations are ILs from full-game runs, other times around your recently achieved PB (due to SGT being inaccurate), or done without fast text by accident.

 4. **Video requirement**: